wssccc/ngscript/help.md

 ###Variable
 To define a variable, use `var` statement.
-**Please notice that if you don't initialize the variable once it is declared, ngscript doesn't guarantee the things in it.**
+**Please notice that if you don't initialize the variable once it is declared, ngscript doesn't guarantee the content in it.**

 >**Here is some examples**
 >